 Direct selling companies measure their businesses in many ways.

-While monthly sales is a good measure of company month-to-month or year-to-year performance, it isn’t the best measurement for predicting the future.
+While monthly sales are a good measure of company month-to-month or year-to-year performance, it isn’t the best measurement for predicting the future.

 The best measurement for predicting the future of a direct selling company is the number of leaders in your sales force.
 This is because leaders have great influence over others.